-Welcome to the Region IX Risk Mapping, Analysis, and Planning (Risk MAP) website!
-Region IX covers 4 states including Arizona, California, Hawaii, and Nevada, as well as the U.S. territories of Guam and American Samoa, the Commonwealth of Northern Mariana Islands, the Republic of Marshall Islands, the Federated States of Micronesia, as well as 150 sovereign tribal entities.
+Welcome to Region IX Risk Mapping, Analysis, and Planning (Risk MAP) website!
+FEMA Region IX covers four states including Arizona, California, Hawaii, and Nevada, as well as the U.S. territories of Guam and American Samoa, the Commonwealth of Northern Mariana Islands, the Republic of Marshall Islands, the Federated States of Micronesia, as well as 150 sovereign tribal entities.
 We are headquartered in Oakland, California.

 If you have any questions, please click on Contact Us to reach out.

 Know Your Risk

 Floods are one of the most common and costly natural disasters in the nation and can happen in any location at any time.
 Remember, just because you haven’t experienced a flood in the past, doesn’t mean you won’t in the future.
 It is important for you to understand the flood risk to your property so that you can take steps now to keep your family, home and workplace safe from harm.
 Here are ways you can find out your property’s flood risk: